What's new in this release: Apache Hive

 Hive security improvements

 Apache Ranger secures Hive data by default.
+Through the Hive Warehouse Connector (HWC), you can secure data access at the column or row level from Spark.
 To meet customer demands for concurrency improvements, ACID support for GDPR (General Data Protection Regulation), render security, and other features, Hive now tightly controls the file system and computer memory resources.
 With the additional control, Hive better optimizes workloads in shared files and YARN containers.
 The more Hive controls the file system, the better Hive can secure data.

 Query result cache